Daniel15/Website/README.md

 Blog
 ====
-The blog is a very simple blog.
+This blog is a very simple blog.
 It doesn't really have many fancy features.
 Things that ARE supported are:

  - Browsing monthly archives
  - Writing comments (now handled with Disqus)
  - Writing new posts
  - Posting new posts to Facebook and Twitter

 As it's just for my personal use, I haven't put too much work into polishing the blog administration section.